mritul/Bible-Verse-Displayer/README.md

 # Bible Verse Displayer

 This project began as a passion project as a tool Churches could use to display scripture verses on the fly.
 Most current scripture display software requires the scriptures to be found prior to a service.
+The aim for this software is to make an on-the-fly scripture displayer to a second display.
 However, I haven't had the time to work on this so I'm opening it up for the open-source community to help on it.

 This repo should be especially valuable to Hacktoberfest coders as it has a simple tech stack and simple (for now) featureset.